 9.3 Inventory, develop, and coordinate grant funding

-Key Message: Intergovernmental coordination to identify, secure and manage grant funds for water quality projects can lead to economies of scale and faster results.
+Key Message: Community-wide coordination to identify, secure and manage grant funds for water quality projects can lead to economies of scale and faster results.
 This is especially important for municipalities working with Sarasota County Government and SWFWMD to implement water infrastructure projects.
 A dedicated grants specialist affiliated with either the National Estuary Programs or the Gulf Coast Community Foundation could provide a cohesive and coordinated regional approach.

 Importance